Judge issues stay in Atlantic County Commissioner District 3 special election case

 Witherspoon, of Hamilton Township, defeated Republican Andrew Parker, of Egg Harbor Township, 15,034 to 14,748 in the November election.

-But Atlantic County Clerk Ed McGettigan had sent the wrong ballots to 338 people in the district, preventing them from voting in the race.
+But county Clerk Ed McGettigan had sent the wrong ballots to 338 people in the district, preventing them from voting in the race.
 Since Witherspoon’s margin of 286 was smaller than the number of disenfranchised voters, the judge decertified her win and ordered the new election.

+The Atlantic County Clerk sent a batch of incorrect ballots on Oct.
+19 to 554 voters in Hami…

 Witherspoon sued to stop the special election and have her win recertified.